-\textbf{One-Step Diffusion Distillation:} Reducing sampling cost in diffusion models often uses student distillation: Progressive Distillation \citep{salimans2022progressive}, Consistency Models \citep{song2023consistency}, Distribution Matching Distillation (DMD) and f-distillation fall into this category.
+\paragraph{One-Step Diffusion Distillation.} Reducing sampling cost in diffusion models often uses student distillation: Progressive Distillation \citep{salimans2022progressive}, Consistency Models \citep{song2023consistency}, Distribution Matching Distillation (DMD) and f-distillation fall into this category.
 A recent work, the Koopman Distillation Model (KDM) \citep{berman2025kdm}, uses Koopman-based encoding to distill a diffusion model into a one-step generator, achieving strong FID improvements through offline distillation.
-The Koopman Distillation Model (KDM) distills a pre-trained diffusion teacher into an encoder linear decoder for diffusion only.
+The Koopman Distillation Model (KDM) distills a pre-trained diffusion teacher into an encoder-linear-decoder for diffusion only.
 We train from scratch, enforce exact finite-dimensional linearity by construction, and target multiple use cases including composition, inversion, idempotency, and continuous evolution.
 Unlike some invertible Koopman setups that force a shared map, KDM employs distinct encoder components and a decoder and does not enforce $g_x = g_y$.

-\textbf{Invertible Neural Networks:} Invertible models like NICE \citep{dinh2014nice}, RealNVP \citep{dinh2017realnvp} and Glow \citep{kingma2018glow} use invertible transforms for density modeling and generative sampling.
-In this work, we make use of such invertible neural networks, to impose a bijective change of coordinates that allows linearity (lemma \ref{lem:linearity} only holds given this invertability of $g_x, $ $g_y$) rather than modeling distribution.
+\paragraph{Invertible Neural Networks.} Invertible models like NICE \citep{dinh2014nice}, RealNVP \citep{dinh2017realnvp} and Glow \citep{kingma2018glow} use invertible transforms for density modeling and generative sampling.
+In this work, we make use of such invertible neural networks to impose a bijective change of coordinates that allows linearity (Proposition~\ref{lem:linearity} only holds given this invertibility of $g_x$, $g_y$) rather than modeling distribution.